rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 ### 11.2.1 Limitations to finding type information of a generic class at runtime: type checks and casts

 Kotlin’s generics are erased at runtime.
-This means an instance of a generic class doesn’t carry information about the type arguments used to create that instance.
+This means an instance of a generic class doesn't carry information about the type arguments used to create that instance.
 For example, if you create a `List<String>` and put a bunch of strings into it, at runtime you’ll only be able to see that it’s a `List` (an effect that you can also see in Java.)
 It’s not possible to identify which type of elements the list was intended to contain.
 (Of course, you can get an element and check its type, but that won’t give you any guarantees, because other elements may have different types.)

 Consider what happens with these two lists when you run the code (shown in 11.4):